matm/jQuery-File-Upload-Wiki/Known-Issues.md

 }).fileUploadUI(fileUploadOptions);
 ```

+## Bad performance (browser slowdown / crash) with Firefox 3.6 and very large (e.g. 2GB) files
+On Firefox 3.6 File Uploads are handled differently than on FF 4 and Chrome.
+On FF 3.6 the files have to be loaded in memory via readAsBinaryString and concatenated into a multipart message string for the upload, which is the reason for the bad performance.

 ## Mozilla Firefox + GNU/Linux file managers
 **Reported by [jni-](https://github.com/jni-):**
 If you are using linux and firefox, file drag&drop upload won't work with some file managers.